 Inside: Need a great new fidget spinner activity to add to your lesson plans or home activity?
 Free Printable to help your student write more with a fidget spinner.

-So, I showed my kids how to write using their fidget spinners and all of a sudden, they were begging to write stories.
+So, I showed my kids how to write with their fidget spinners and all of a sudden, they were begging to write more stories.

 You can have your kiddo set up in just 3 easy steps with a Spin-a-Story.